Kilkenny bull sales finish on a high

-The last of the Kilkenny bull sales of 2021 took place on Wednesday, with a strong demand throughout for the main beef breeds on offer.
+The last of the Kilkenny bull sales of 2021 took place on Wednesday, and there was a strong demand throughout for the main beef breeds on offer.

 While the top price and top average came from the Limousin breed, the best trade on the day was for Angus animals, with three times as many bulls sold as the other breeds.